When Double Jeopardy Protection Ends

-Dismissals are granted by the trial court for miscellaneous procedural errors and defects that operate as an absolute barrier to prosecution.
+Dismissals are granted by the trial court for procedural errors and defects that operate as an absolute barrier to prosecution.
 For example, the prosecution must establish that a court has jurisdiction over a defendant before prosecution may commence.
 Failure to establish jurisdiction will normally result in a dismissal upon an objection raised by the defendant.
-Dismissals may be entered before a jury has been impaneled, during trial, or after conviction.
-But jeopardy must attach before a dismissal implicates double jeopardy protection.
+Dismissals may be entered before a jury has been impaneled, during trial, or after conviction, but jeopardy must attach before a dismissal implicates double jeopardy protection.

 Reprosecution is permitted and jeopardy continues against the defendant when a case is dismissed by the court at the defendant's request for reasons other than sufficiency of the evidence.
 For example, courts may dismiss a case when the defendant's right to a speedy trial has been denied by prosecutorial pretrial delay.
-The Supreme Court has held that no double jeopardy interest is triggered when defendants obtain a dismissal for reasons unrelated to their guilt or innocence (see United States v.
-Scott, 437 U.S. 82, 98 S.Ct.
-2187, 57 L.Ed.2d 65 ).
+The Supreme Court held in United States v.
+Scott that no double jeopardy interest is triggered when defendants obtain a dismissal for reasons unrelated to their guilt or innocence.

 Mistrials are granted when it has become impracticable or impossible to finish a case.
 Courts typically declare mistrials when jurors fail to unanimously reach a verdict.
-Like dismissals, mistrials declared at the defendant's behest will not terminate jeopardy or bar re-prosecution.
-Nor will a mistrial preclude re-prosecution when it is declared with the defendant's consent.
-Courts disagree whether a defendant's mere silence is tantamount to consent.
+Like dismissals, mistrials declared at the defendant's behest will not terminate jeopardy or bar reprosecution.
+Nor will a mistrial preclude reprosecution when it's declared with the defendant's consent.
+Courts disagree whether a defendant's mere silence is equivalent to consent.

 A different situation is presented when a mistrial is declared over the defendant's objection.
-Reprosecution will be allowed only if the mistrial resulted from "manifest necessity," a standard more rigorous than "reasonably necessary" and less exacting than "absolutely necessary."
-A mistrial that could have been reasonably avoided will terminate jeopardy, but jeopardy will continue if the mistrial was unavoidable.
+In this instance, reprosecution will be allowed only if the mistrial resulted from "manifest necessity," a standard more rigorous than "reasonably necessary" but less stringent than "absolutely necessary."
+Basically, a mistrial that could've been reasonably avoided will terminate jeopardy, but jeopardy will continue if the mistrial was unavoidable.

-The manifest necessity standard has been satisfied where mistrials have resulted from defective indictments, disqualified or deadlocked jurors, and procedural irregularities willfully occasioned by the defendant.
-Manifest necessity is not present when mistrials result from prosecutorial or judicial manipulation.
+The manifest necessity standard has been satisfied where mistrials have resulted from defective indictments, disqualified or deadlocked jurors, and procedural irregularities willfully caused by the defendant.
+Manifest necessity isn't present when mistrials result from prosecutorial or judicial manipulation.
 In each of these cases, courts balance the defendant's interests in finality against society's interest in a fair and just legal system.

 Every defendant has the right to at least one appeal after conviction.
-If the conviction is reversed on appeal for insufficient evidence, it is treated as an acquittal, and further prosecution is not permitted.
+If the conviction is reversed on appeal for insufficient evidence, it's treated as an acquittal and further prosecution is not permitted.
 However, a defendant may be re-prosecuted when the reversal is not based on lack of evidence.
 The grounds for such reversals include defective search warrants, unlawful seizure of evidence, and other so-called "technicalities."
 Retrials in these instances are justified by society's interest in punishing the guilty.
-Defendants' countervailing interests are subordinated when a conviction rendered by 12 jurors is overturned for reasons unrelated to guilt or innocence.
+Defendants' countervailing interests are considered inferior when a conviction rendered by 12 jurors is overturned for reasons unrelated to guilt or innocence.